-Choosing Between Actual Cash Value and Home Replacement Cost
+Actual Cash Value vs Home Replacement Cost

 In choosing to insure your home for actual cash value rather than replacement cost insurance, there is no obligation to rebuild the house.
 Actual cash value is the ‘take the money and run’ option, while home replacement cost insurance is designed to put you in the exact position you were in prior to the loss, completely rebuilt house and all.

-How do you determine your home’s replacement cost and actual cash value to ensure you’re covered appropriately?
 This is where Douglas Residential Cost Guide comes in to play.

 By using Douglas Residential Cost Guide you can determine what the replacement cost of your home would be and decide if replacement cost or actual cash value best suits your needs.
 Check out Douglas Residential Cost Guide today to ensure your home is fully protected.